Pranjul-Mani/ChannelFlow/README.md

 # Channel Manager

 A full-stack **Hotel Channel Manager** web application that helps admin efficiently manage room bookings, staff access, and a real-time booking calendar.
-Built with **Next.js 15**, **React 19**, and **MongoDB**, this system allows seamless administration with secure JWT authentication and role-based access for staff and admins.
+Built with **Next.js 15**, **React 19**, and **MongoDB**, this system allows seamless administration with secure JWT authentication.

 ## Table of Contents
 - [Features](#features)